lynnfaraday/aresmush.com/_root/ares-for-vets/index.md

 Your IC/OOC status is controlled solely by what room you're in.
 To get between the IC and OOC areas, you use the `onstage` and `offstage` commands.

 AFK status is just a flag; you can set it no matter where you are and it doesn't take you to a special room or anything.
 You can also set a custom AFK message, which shows up in room descs and also in pages.  `afk Getting dinner - be back around 8pm EST`.

+There's an automatically notice sent in pages if someone pages you while you're many hours idle.